How Long Does it Take to Heal Following Wisdom Teeth Removal?

 During the healing process, it is important to avoid eating small, hard foods, such as nuts, seeds or granola, as these may irritate sensitive areas.

-Patients should avoid chewing near the extraction site, and if food does get stuck, gently rinse with warm salt water.
+Patients should avoid chewing near the extraction site, as food may get stuck.
+If this happens, gently rinse with warm salt water.

 Choosing soft, nutritious foods for a post-surgery diet can help with recovery; patients should talk to their oral and maxillofacial surgeon (OMS) about what to eat after wisdom tooth removal.